Tietse Pieter Sevensma (1879-1966)

-Sevensma's PhD thesis was titled 'God's Ark, the Old-Israelian Heathendom'.
+Sevensma’s PhD thesis was titled ‘God’s Ark, the Old-Israelian Heathendom’.
 After this publication his interest in theology seemed to disappear from his life completely, he had changed his studies into the direction of political science and found a position as conservator at the Amsterdam University Library, where he catalogued manuscripts.
-In 1912 he was among the initiators and founders of the Dutch Association of Librarians and he became the first President of this Nederlandse Vereniging van Bibliothecarissen-NVB (1912-1923).
-During his term as President the membership in NVB increased from 22 to 163; an important aspect of his activities was the advancement of international contacts.
+In 1912 he was among the initiators and founders of the Dutch Association of Librarians and he became the first President of the Nederlandse Vereniging van Bibliothecarissen (NVB), serving from 1912 to 1923.
+During his term as President, the membership in NVB increased from 22 to 163; an important aspect of his activities was the advancement of international contacts.

 In 1914 Tietse Sevensma was invited to establish the library for the newly created (1912) Higher Education Institution for Trade in Rotterdam and he became the deputy librarian, which was soon to be followed by a nomination as Chief Librarian.
 The library in Rotterdam was inaugurated in October 1916, but in November that same year Sevensma was appointed as the Director of the Public Library in Amsterdam.
 He developed this organisation from scratch: a central library was inaugurated in 1919 and organised a system of branch libraries in the subsequent years.
 Sevensma’s vision led to the establishment of a reference desk, a technical support department, a special collection for trade and commerce, a library for the blind, as well as a music library.